What is quantum reflex integration?

 What is the idea behind quantum reflex integration as a therapy for autistic children?

 All babies are born with reflexes that help them survive and develop.
-For example, stroking a newborn’s cheek automatically makes them turn their head and open their mouth.
+For example, stroking a newborn’s cheek makes them turn their head and open their mouth automatically.
 This is called a ‘rooting reflex’, and it helps with breastfeeding.
 In typical development, these reflexes become less active, or ‘integrate’, within the first year of a baby’s life.

 These supporters claim that pointing cold lasers at specific acupressure points on a child’s body, combined with certain sounds, helps reflexes to integrate.
 It’s claimed that integrating reflexes reduces the characteristics of autism.